Delta 8 THC Feeling: What Does It Feel Like?

-At this dose, delta 8 becomes strongly sedative as well — whether this is a good or bad quality comes down to your motivation for using it.
-Some people like high doses because it provides a pleasant perceptual effect for an hour or so before bed, followed by a deep restorative sleep.
+At this dose, delta 8 can make users feel quite tired as well — whether this is a good or bad quality comes down to your motivation for using it.
+Some people like high doses because it provides a pleasant perceptual effect for an hour or so before bed.

 What Does It Feel Like To Take Too Much Delta 8 THC?

 If you take too much delta 8 THC, the positive effects noted above may intensify and could become more negative than positive.

-For example, delta 8 THC is a reliable relaxant and sedative.
+For example, delta 8 THC is a reliable relaxant.
 People who want this effect usually take higher doses.

 However, if you’re using Delta 8 THC to help you study or focus on something, these sedative effects become an unwanted side-effect.